 What it’s like to return to a place you once disdained, and discover that you quite like it after all.

-Or, How I Finally Fell in Love with Indianapolis (and where to eat there so you will too.)
+Or, How I Finally Fell in Love with Indianapolis (and a guide for where to eat in Indy so you will, too.)

 Two years ago, heck, even two months ago…if you had told me I’d be landing on the tarmac for a work trip to Indianapolis, I’d have laughed in your face and told you you were insane.

 It’s nothing against Indiana.
 Some of the loveliest people I’ve had the pleasure of meeting have their roots in the Midwestern state.
 It’s just that the job I used to have, the one before all this blogging business, took me there on a semi-regular basis.
 And when I left said corporate career, just over four years ago, I had zero desire to ever return to the place I most associated with that part of my life.
 Just like so much of turning away from that path, I was certain I was leaving it in the past.

 So as I stared down at the plane ticket bound for IND, I could hardly believe life had taken me back there.
 Travel writing might just be the most opposite pursuit from pharmaceutical sales.
 How did pursuing a completely different career take me to the same exact place?